WangLabTHU/esMPRA/README.md

 4. Then all the following functions can be implemented via corresponding commands in the command line.

+## A pipeline implementation example for running all steps <a name="overall_pipeline">

+To help beginners understand the esMPRA workflow faster, we've included a ready-to-run Python scripts named "run_all_steps.py" in the test_scripts folder.
+This script covers the complete MPRA data processing procedure, allowing users to intuitively learn how to use esMPRA.
+If users want to test the scripts with our prepared data, they only need to download the pre-arranged test data from ZENODO [(download data)](https://zenodo.org/records/15034449) and unzip it in the test_scripts folder.
+Then, run the test script using the following command:

+    ```
+    python run_all_steps.py
+    ```

+All steps in the MPRA data processing pipeline will be automatically executed.
+The expected runtime is the sum of the runtimes of the following sections.

 ## Mapping oligos with barcodes after plasmid construction <a name="step1_oligo_barcode_map">